simonsfoundation/mountainlab_test2/README.md

 * Compile MountainView by running qmake and make from a terminal inside the mountainlab/mountainview/src directory.

-* (Optional) From within Matlab navigate to mountainlab/matlab and run ms_setup_path.m.
+* (Optional) From within Matlab navigate to mountainlab/matlab and run mountainlab_setup.m.

 Several demo command-line and Matlab scripts are found in /demo and /matlab/demo, respectively.